Four-manifolds, geometries and knots: Restrained normal subgroups

 \chapter{Restrained normal subgroups}

-It is plausible that if $K$ is a 2-knot whose group $\pi=\pi K$ has an infinite restrained normal subgroup $N$ then either $\pi'$ is finite or $\pi\cong\Phi$ (the group of Fox's Example 10) or $M(K)$ is aspherical and $\sqrt\pi\not=1$ or $N$ is virtually $Z$ and $\pi/N$ has infinitely many ends.
+It is plausible that if a 2-knot group $\pi=\pi K$ has an infinite restrained normal subgroup $N$ then either $\pi'$ is finite or $\pi\cong\Phi=Z*_2$ (the group of Fox's Example 10) or $M(K)$ is aspherical and $\sqrt\pi\not=1$ or $N\cong\mathbb{Z}$ and $\pi/N$ has infinitely many ends.
 In this chapter we shall give some evidence in this direction.
-In order to clarify the statements and arguments in later sections, we begin with several characterizations of $\Phi$, which plays a somewhat exceptional role.
-In \S2 we assume that $N$ is almost coherent and locally virtually indicable, but not locally finite.
-In \S3 we assume that $N$ is abelian of positive rank and almost establish the tetrachotomy in this case.
-In \S4 we determine all such $\pi$ with $\pi'$ finite, and in \S5 we give a version of the Tits alternative for 2-knot groups.
-In \S6 we shall complete Yoshikawa's determination of the 2-knot groups which are HNN extensions over abelian bases.
-We conclude with some observations on 2-knot groups with infinite locally finite normal subgroups.
+We begin by determining the 2-knot groups $\pi$ with $\pi'$ finite.
+In \S2 we show that if $\pi$ has one end and $\beta_1^{(2)}(\pi)=0$ then it has no non-trivial finite normal subgroup.
+We then give several characterizations of $\Phi$, which plays a somewhat exceptional role.
+In \S4 we establish the above tetrachotomy when $N$ is nilpotent and $h(N)\geq2$ or $N$ is abelian of rank 1.
+In \S5 we assume that $N$ is almost coherent, locally virtually indicable and restrained.
+In \S6 we show that virtually torsion-free solvable 2-knot groups with $\pi'$ infinite and other than $\Phi$ are virtually poly-$Z$, and give a version of the Tits alternative for 2-knot groups.
+In \S7 we complete Yoshikawa's study of the 2-knot groups which are HNN extensions over abelian bases.
+It is not known whether any 2-knot groups has an infinite locally finite normal subgroup.
+We consider this issue briefly in \S8.